-Alternative 1 would close, subject to valid existing rights, approximately 916,168 acres from all forms of appropriation, including the mining laws, the mineral leasing laws, and the geothermal leasing laws, which includes lands with variable potential for locatable, leasable, and salable minerals.
+Alternative 1 would close, subject to valid existing rights, approximately 916,168 acres from all forms of appropriation, including the mining laws, the mineral leasing laws, and the geothermal leasing laws.
+This would include lands with variable potential for locatable, leasable, and salable minerals.

 Alternative 1 would prohibit future exploration and production of locatable mineral resources, potentially impacting this industry, especially if future market conditions were to prove favorable for exploration leading to development.
-This alternative would not allow the exploration and development of leasable resources within the proposed boundaries of the FRTC.
-Therefore, this would eliminate the opportunity for expansion of this geothermal resource in areas of known high favorability for viable energy production.
-There are several very small-scale salable materials borrow sites within the proposed withdrawal area but due to the abundance of these materials in many areas of the state, impacts to these commodities would not be significant.
+Therefore, under this alternative, with regard to existing patented mining claims, the federal government has passed the title of these lands to the claimant, making these lands private lands.
+The Navy would therefore need to acquire any such lands within the proposed FRTC land boundary.
+This alternative would not allow the exploration and development of leasable resources within the proposed boundary.
+Also, with respect to unpatented and unvalidated claims, the Navy would offer nominal payments (as discussed above at Section 3.3.4.2, Alternative 1: Modernization of the Fallon Range Training Complex [Proposed Action]).
+This alternative would eliminate the opportunity for expansion of this geothermal resource in areas of known high favorability for viable energy production.
+There are several very small-scale salable materials borrow sites within the proposed withdrawal area but due to the abundance of these materials in many areas of the state, impacts on these commodities would not be significant.
+However, Alternative 1 would have potential significant impacts on exploration and development of all applicable locatable, leasable, and salable mineral resources.